tkosciol/tkosciol.github.io/index.md

 <div class="intro" markdown="1">
 We develop computational methods to understand the functions of the human microbiome.
-Our work involves predicting the structures, functions, and interactions of microbial proteins on a genomic scale, as well as analyses of microbial data to understand how the changes in the microbiome impact human health.
-Especially, in the context of mental health, type-1 diabetes, and inflammatory bowel disease.
+Our work involves method development to predict the structures, functions, and interactions of microbial proteins on a genomic scale.
+We also analyse microbial data to understand how the changes in the microbiome impact human health.
+Specifically, in the context of mental health, type-1 diabetes, and inflammatory bowel disease.

 Long-term, we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
 </div>